 THE CHANGES…

-There is no doubt that there will be significant changes - nationally and in Oxfordshire.
-ONPA intend to hold an special Meeting on October 12th to invite members and potential members to this live event on a Saturday morning, to discuss the ramifications.
-Although this is a few weeks ahead, we will know much more about what lies ahead as a result of the eight week consultation on the NPPF and the challenges we face.
-Some of the key components of the planning system affected by these changes ahead are covered below including what Angela Rayner said in her satement on July 30th (see below and the orange “What’s being said” button above:
+We need to know much more about what lies ahead after the recent eight week consultation on the NPPF, and the challenges we face.
+Some of the key components of the planning system affected by these changes ahead are covered below including what Angela Rayner said in her satement on July 30th (see below and the orange “What’s being said” button above)

 NPPF